chromium/chromium/infra/config/migration/README.md

     This should run without error and produce .json files for the migrated builders.

-1. Some manual modifications may be necessary to the starlark files:

-    * buildozer reformats the entire file, some of this is undesirable.
-    * Top-level function calls added by the script should be reformatted so that each argument is on its own line (it's not possible to force this with buildozer).
-    * Comments associated with the entries in test_suite_exceptions.pyl and waterfalls.pyl should be transferred to the newly added starlark declarations
-    * Tests that are removed require a reason specified.
-The script puts in a reason string that will prevent the change from being submitted.
-This allows for confirming the generated files, without risking an undocumented removal.
-This may overlap with the previous bullet point since comments on the removal may serve as an adequate value for the reason field.

 1. Remove the entries for all migrated builders from
   //testing/buildbot/waterfalls.pyl and
   //testing/buildbot/test_suite_exceptions.pyl.
 In waterfalls.pyl, make sure to